-Be it seeing hyenas, elephants or even hippos at your campsite or hearing roars of the lions from a distance at night, a Chobe national park safari will blow your mind away.
+Be it seeing hyenas, elephants, or even hippos at your campsite or hearing roars of the lions from a distance at night, a Chobe National park safari will blow your mind away.

-My experience at Chobe national park
+My experience at Chobe National park

 Visiting Chobe national park had been a dream of mine having read so much about it and it being one of the best National parks in Africa.

 I was able to see a lion sitting in the grass just a few meters away from me at the Chobe riverfront, something I had never experienced in my life.
 If this is not what they call impressive, then I don’t know what to call it.

-I remember at one point, I saw a zebra from a distance and then I thought it was a cheetah.
+I remember at one point, I saw a zebra from a distance and I immediately thought it was a cheetah.
 I screamed in excitement saying “omg, omg, there is a cheetah”.
 Everyone else was wondering where it was since they were only seeing a zebra and not a cheetah.

-Chobe National park wildlife
+Chobe National park animals and wildlife

 Chobe is home to approximately 120,000 elephants making it the African country with the most number of Elephants.
 Often times, you’ll also see herds of buffalos, groups of monkeys playing around the riverfront.